sea-otters-2017/phase-3-review/part-3/README.md

 ### Release 3: List Items for Auction
 Add a feature to allow users to list items available for auction.
-Use the profile page for managing a user's listed items.
+Use the profile page for listing a user's items.

 On the user profile page, add a link for listing a new item.
 Clicking the link takes the user to a form.
 The form should collect data like the item's name, the item's condition, and a description of the item.
 It should also collect start and end times for the auction.